-In addition, to review the list of institutions exempted from the English Language requirement, please visit: Universities Exempted from English Language Proficiency Requirement
+In addition, to review the list of institutions exempted from the ELP requirement, please visit: Universities Exempted from English Language Proficiency Requirement

 If you need to complete one of these English language examinations, you should do so as soon as possible and arrange for the results to be sent to the department to which you are applying.

 Scores more than two years old cannot be verified; therefore the applicant normally would be required to re-take the test.